If you need help accessing our website, call 855-698-9991

 Surgical Treatment for Endometriosis

-If endometriosis symptoms are not alleviated with medication, or if your doctor thinks you may benefit from surgery, NYU Langone doctors may recommend a procedure to remove endometrial implants and scar tissue.
+If endometriosis symptoms are not alleviated with medication, or if you are likely to benefit from the procedure for other reasons, your doctor may recommend surgery to remove endometrial implants (cell nodules) and scar tissue.
 NYU Langone surgeons are experts in fertility-sparing removal of endometriosis, which preserves the uterus and other reproductive organs while relieving the pain caused by the condition.
+If endometriosis has affected surrounding organs, such as the bowel, urinary tract, or diaphragm, we collaborate with urogynocologists, colorectal surgeons, and other specialists to meet all of your surgical care needs.

 At NYU Langone, our doctors perform two types of laparoscopic surgery to treat endometriosis.
 Depending on your preference and future pregnancy plans, a hysterectomy, or removal of the reproductive organs, may be recommended.
 All of these surgeries require general anesthesia.

-If endometriosis is suspected, laparoscopic surgery may be planned to diagnose and treat women with endometriosis.
-The surgeon removes any visible endometrial implants and scar tissue at the same time as the diagnostic procedure.
-This minimally invasive surgery takes place in the hospital but requires only small incisions and a relatively short recovery time.
+If endometriosis is suspected, laparoscopic surgery may be planned to diagnose and treat the condition.
+In a laparoscopy, which is also a diagnostic procedure, the surgeon excises any visible endometriotic implants and scar tissue.
+This minimally invasive surgery, which takes place in the hospital, requires only small incisions and a relatively short recovery time.

-In laparoscopy, a surgeon makes a series of small incisions in the abdomen and inserts a thin scope with a light and camera at the tip.
-The surgeon uses the scope, which magnifies the doctor’s view, to look for endometrial implants and scar tissue throughout the abdomen, such as in the space behind the uterus called the cul-de-sac and on organs, such as the uterus, bladder, ovaries, fallopian tubes, bowel, and rectum.
-The implants and scar tissue are removed with the surgical instruments, and the tissue is sent to a laboratory, where a pathologist analyzes it to confirm the diagnosis.
+The surgeon makes a series of small incisions in the abdomen and inserts a thin scope with a light and a camera at the tip.
+The surgeon uses the scope, which magnifies the doctor’s view, to look for endometrial implants and scar tissue throughout the abdomen.
+They may look for endometriosis in the space behind the uterus (called the cul-de-sac) and on organs such as the uterus, bladder, ovaries, fallopian tubes, bowel, and rectum.
+Surgical instruments are used to remove any implants or scar tissue that’s found, and the tissue is then sent to a laboratory.
+A pathologist then analyzes it to confirm the diagnosis.

-You may go home the same day of the procedure, and you can expect to return to your normal activities in 10 to 14 days.
+You may go home on the day of the procedure, and you can expect to return to your normal activities within 10 to 14 days.

 Hysterectomy

-Hysterectomy is the surgical removal of the uterus and may play a role in the treatment of endometriosis.
-Most of the time, it is not necessary to remove the ovaries, which is a procedure called an oophorectomy.
+Most of the time, it is not necessary to remove the ovaries, which is done via a procedure called an oophorectomy.
 After a hysterectomy, your period stops, but only removal of the ovaries causes the body to enter menopause.
-This can lead to the common effects of menopause, including hot flashes and bone density loss, no matter your age.
-Your doctor can help you to decide whether this surgery is appropriate for you and, if so, to develop a plan to help you manage the symptoms of menopause.
+This can lead to symptoms of menopause, including hot flashes and bone density loss, no matter your age.
+Your doctor will help you decide whether this surgery is appropriate for you and, if so, develop a plan to help you manage the symptoms of menopause.

 Hysterectomy can be performed in several ways.
-Doctors can perform a laparoscopic hysterectomy, a robotic laparoscopic hysterectomy, or a traditional “open” surgery.
+Doctors can perform a laparoscopic hysterectomy, a robotic laparoscopic hysterectomy, or conventional open surgery.
 Open surgery is rarely necessary.
 For most hysterectomies, you can go home the same day, and recovery typically takes two weeks.
 For open surgery, you may need to stay in the hospital at least one night, and recovery can take four to six weeks.

 Our Research and Education in Endometriosis